wp-plugins/wpsso/readme.txt

 * Added debugging messages to `SucomUpdate::inject_update()` method.
 * Added hooks into 'wp_head', 'wp_footer', 'admin_head', and 'admin_footer' to print the debug log.
 * Changed the image resize crop value from 1/0 to true/false.
+* Added reporting on the number of licenses assigned (Pro version).

 = Version 2.3.2 =